abphyo/APInews/README.md

 ## Disclaimer

 This app is my practice work as a part of studying Android and doesn't invole any personnal business.
-It follows an older version of spotify app in building ui and include "https://github.com/wayou/t-rex-runner" library.
+It follows an older version of spotify app in building ui and includes "https://github.com/wayou/t-rex-runner" library.

 ## Overview